Coffee brewing method: Filter coffee / Immersion

 Try to make sure that the water soaks all of the coffee grounds as you pour to avoid patches of dry grounds floating on the top.

 Stir to make sure the coffee and water are fully incorporated and set your timer for four minutes.
+We use our phone timers for this bit.

 What coffee should I use in a cafetière?